twakjira/HAI-CONCise-UHPC/README.md

 ### Installation

-To get started with HAI-CONCise-UHPC, you need to have Python installed on your system (Python 3.6 or higher is recommended).

-Install the required Python libraries by running the following command:
+To get started with HAI-CONCise-UHPC, you need to have Python and several libraries installed on your system.
+You can install the required libraries using the following command:

 ### Running the Application

-You can run the HAI-CONCise-UHPC application by executing the following command:
+To run the HAI-CONCise-UHPC application, follow these steps:

-Make sure to replace `your_script_name.py` with the actual name of your Python script.
+1. Make sure you have Jupyter Notebook installed.
+If you don't have it, you can install it using pip:

+2. Launch Jupyter Notebook by running the following command in your terminal or command prompt:

+3. In the Jupyter Notebook interface, navigate to the directory where the `HAI-CONCise-UHPC.ipynb` script is located.

+4. Open the `HAI-CONCise-UHPC.ipynb` notebook.

+5. Execute the notebook cells to use the application.

 ## Using the Application